srinivastls/Black-Friday-Sales-Prediction/README.md

 # data-science
-this project is black friday sales prediction
+This project is a black Friday sales prediction